Build your investment theses, one lens at a time

 01

-Pick a stock and an investor lens.
+Pick a stock and a lens.

 Choose the mental model that fits the business — a compounder through Buffett, a cyclical through Marks.